ada-kap/120_yrs_of_Olympic/README.md

 Excel – used in initial data checks.

 MySQL – for querying and analysis.
+I utilized advanced techniques like **subqueries, common table expression (CTE), window functions and aggregations.**

 DBeaver – as the MySQL client.

-GitHub – for version control and publishing.
+GitHub – for publishing.

 🧠 Analytical Questions asked to the dataset